 As a member of the Health Care Department, Fred concentrates his practice in the areas of medical malpractice defense of physicians, podiatrists and other health care providers, nursing home defense and legal malpractice defense of attorneys.
 He has developed extensive experience in the defense of a wide range of medical specialties and related medical issues.

-Fred represented a health care provider against whom the plaintiff prevailed on the theory of res ipsa at the trial court level, but that was ultimately reversed by the Supreme Court of Pennsylvania, which significantly eroded this theory as it relates to physicians and health care providers.
+Fred represented a health care provider against whom the plaintiff prevailed on the theory of res ipsa at the trial court level.
+This award was ultimately reversed by the Supreme Court of Pennsylvania, which significantly eroded this theory as it relates to physicians and health care providers.

-Fred has been successful in using multi-faceted expert teams in various specialties to challenge causation in catastrophic injury cases.
+He has successfully used multi-faceted expert teams in various specialties to challenge causation in catastrophic injury cases.
 In one particular case, with the use of a forensic pathologist, pulmonologist, internist and cardiologist, Fred's team was able to settle a lung cancer death case in a relatively young individual for under $500,000 from the original demand of $3 million.

 Honors & Awards